cameronthecoder/flask-vuejs-blog-app/README.md

   ```
 - [x] Use prepared statements
 - [x] Add author_id and draft to the posts schema
+- [x] Refresh tokens for better UX (I hope I have implemented this correctly, please let me know if I have not.)
 - [ ] Roles / permissions
 - [ ] Implement tests
 - [ ] Automatic table creation
-- [ ] Refresh tokens for better UX
 - [ ] Delete / View users
 - [ ] Auto-gen. slug
 - [ ] VueJS front-end